-When a candidate receives a negative recommendation from the University Review Committee (either because the University Review Committee fails to overturn a negative recommendation from a school/college committee, or because the University Review Committee overturns a positive lower-level recommendation), the dossier is automatically forwarded to the University Promotion and Tenure Appeals Committee unless the candidate chooses to withdraw their application in writing.
-That committee consists of tenured professors, one representing each of the schools/colleges of the University of Georgia.
-The representative of the Graduate School must be a member of the Graduate Council.
-The committee chair is elected by the committee.
+When a candidate receives a negative recommendation from the University Review Committee (either because the University Review Committee does not overturn a negative recommendation from a school/college committee, or because the University Review Committee overturns a positive lower-level recommendation), the dossier is automatically forwarded to the University Promotion and Tenure Appeals Committee unless the candidate chooses to withdraw their application in writing.
+One voting member of the University Promotion and Tenure Appeals Committee shall be elected by the tenured faculty of each School or College.
+Faculty elected shall be tenured and hold the rank of Professor.
+Faculty shall serve three-year terms.
+While serving on this committee, faculty cannot serve on other promotion and tenure committees at the School, College, or University levels.
+The Chair of the University Promotion and Tenure Appeals Committee shall be the immediate past Chair-Elect of the University Promotion and Tenure Appeals Committee.